-There were several key performance indicators that many restaurants monitor to ensure profitability.
-One of the main components that managers managed to was sales or revenue relative to last year.
+There were several key performance indicators that a restaurant must thrive in to remain profitable.
+One of the main components that managers could control was sales or revenue relative to last year.
 David stated that this was the main element of their incentive program, because most valuation methods in the industry were based off sales growth (Sales comps).
 The other two important factors were labor costs and food costs (food and beverage).
 Labor, food, and beverage encompassed around 60% of total costs.
-Rent, taxes, etc were viewed as beyond the managers' control, and encompassed the remaining 40%.
+Rent, taxes, etc were out of the managers' control, and encompassed the remaining 40%.
 Labor costs were measured through the Point of Sale or POS system, and controlled as a percentage of sales.
 This related to the number of employees present on a given day.
 The manager was responsible for controlling the labor force by sending home and/or bringing in employees throughout the day.
 This was done by reacting to the events of the day in order to staff the restaurant as efficiently as possible.
 Sometimes managers may be caught up with other tasks and not be able to make the proper decision when necessary.